ahoymrag/ahoymrag.github.io/portfolio/cv/cv-design-specs.md

 For the last two years nearly 3 years - I have served as a creative director at a startup blockchain software development company - in short - I was everything - and anything - and eventually learned how to manage - delegate - grow teams - and build products.
 I was not on the mangement side of teams - but I led 2 -s ometimes 3 teams within the organization.
 Team 1 was chaosnet - team 2 - was all of the marketing - team 3 - was creative and promotional materials.
 As per the first one - I got a taste of .
 I worked extremely closely with the founder and CEO - he was a friend - and I met big names in the web3 industries - flew around the world - saw what it was like from an idea to formulate and then having investments - and then loose it all.
 All and All - I knew in the back of my head that I was in some sort of masters class for how to run and lead a silicion valley type startup.
 Now - I want to take that energy - learn from where I think things went wrong - and help others and essentially try again - but more wiser - stronger and capable baby - lets go.

 Hit me up - i'm the silver bullet you won't regret - Alex

+# STEAL FROM THE ROBOTS

+To Whom It May Concern,

+I am excited to share with you my personal website, ahoymrag.github.io, which embodies a lifelong journey of creativity, innovation, and a deep-seated passion for technology.
+This website is not just a digital portfolio; it's a testament to my belief in the transformative power of technology and a commitment to continually evolve and innovate.

+Growing up in Tarrytown - Sleepy Hollow, a quaint coastal town along the mighty Hudson River, my childhood was a tapestry of imagination and mischief.
+Nestled across from a private school with vast woodland and a community pool, my days were filled with adventures in the woods, creative explorations in my room, and endless hours in front of the computer.
+These experiences cultivated in me a fascination with the endless possibilities of technology.

+From a young age, I was captivated by the idea that the right combination of keystrokes could bring about infinite possibilities.
+This notion was firmly entrenched in my mind when, at six years old, I watched "Toy Story" and simultaneously convinced myself that our new computer could create similar animations.
+Although it took years to understand the complexities of such technology, my initial experiments began with HTML.
+By 1998, I had created my first Dragon Ball Z fan club website, which I proudly distributed on a CD-ROM.

+This early exposure to technology charted the course for my future endeavors.
+Today, I find myself in the Havens of Connecticut, where I oscillate between the possibilities of setting roots or venturing into new territories to spread my indie mischief.
+My days typically start with an immediate dive into coding, tackling significant challenges and breaking new ground before 10 am.
+Post-midday, I shift into a maintenance mode, focusing on refining and enhancing ongoing projects.

+Professionally, I have embraced a broad spectrum of opportunities, driven by a fascination with the very essence of work.
+Currently, I serve as the Creative Director and Product Designer at ApeWorx, LTD. In addition to this role, I am the Director of the AV Team at CPC New Haven and the Director of Digital Communications for Mission Anabaino.
+These positions allow me to meld my creative instincts with my technical skills, continually pushing the boundaries of what is possible in the digital realm.

+I am eager to bring my blend of creativity, technical expertise, and boundless enthusiasm to your team.
+Thank you for considering my application.

+Sincerely,

+[Your Name]